Adames, Chourio hit homers to lift Brewers past Braves 8-3

 Marcell Ozuna hit his 31st homer of the season off Milwaukee starter Colin Rea.
 It careened off a window above the second deck in left to lead off the fourth for the game’s first run.
 Center fielder Garrett Mitchell took away a would-be home run from Eddie Rosario to end the inning.

-Orlando Arcia’s solo homer in the fifth gave Atlanta a two-run cushion before Rhys Hoskins' home run in the bottom of the inning off Grant Holmes cut the Braves margin to 2-1.
+Orlando Arcia’s solo homer in the fifth gave Atlanta, which has dropped seven of its last nine games, a two-run cushion before Rhys Hoskins' home run in the bottom of the inning off Grant Holmes cut the Braves margin to 2-1.

 Holmes, a 28-year-old rookie right-hander who spent nearly 10 years in the minors before being called up in mid-June, made his first career start.
 He struck out the side in the first and, after allowing consecutive singles to start the second, struck out three more batters.
 Holmes gave up three hits and one run in five innings.
 He struck out eight and didn’t issue a walk.